schierlm/Oberon2013Modifications/DrawAddons/README.md

 Chapter 13.2.7 of the [Project Oberon book](http://www.inf.ethz.ch/personal/wirth/ProjectOberon/PO.Applications.pdf) refers to a module `Splines.Mod`, which is not included in Project Oberon, but was included in older versions of Oberon.
-So you will find a ported version here.
+So you will find a ported version here, as well as a version of `Bezier.Mod`.

 Also, other oberon systems have support for displaying `.Pict` files (bitmap graphics).
 The `PictureTiles.Mod` module allows to embed bitmap tiles from `.Pict` files into